j-euler/adaq-doc/docs/source/tutorial.rst

    $ adaq-workflow-node_scaling status ht_tetralith

-Once everything is fininshed, collect the results with the following command:
+Once everything is finished, collect the results with the following command:

 .. code-block:: console